Pump failures in frac equipment typically don’t happen overnight. They build up over time.

 - Check the power end extension rod seals and replace them as necessary.

-Quarterly (300 hour) Routine Maintenance Tasks
+Quarterly Routine Maintenance Tasks (300 Hours):

 - Clean the lube system strainer and replace the oil filter elements.